knadh/zig-releaser/README.md

 - Copy `dummy.go`, `build.sh`, `.goreleaser` from this repo to the root of the Zig project.
 - Edit `.goreleaser` for the project (generally the `binary`, `goos`, `files` fields).
+- Edit `build.sh` script to tweak the zig build flags.

 Once the project is ready for release, add a semver tag (`git tag -a v0.1.0 -m v0.1.0`)